 Top 10 Most Californicated Cities in the United States

 The term "Californication" has been used to describe urban Californian transplants affecting the culture in other cities.
-With California failing and becoming like the Rust Belt, this trend is spiking.
-Many longtime residents of these places don't identify with the new culture that's being brought to these cities.
-Note that the transplants don't have to be Californian because New York and Massachusetts are in similar situations.
+With California declining and becoming more like the Rust Belt, this trend is increasing.
+Many longtime residents of these places don't identify with the new culture being brought into their cities.
+It's also worth noting that the transplants don't have to be from California, since New York and Massachusetts are experiencing similar patterns.

-Common negative traits of these places include the population of these cities also moves towards the political left and authoritarianism due to there being more residents and college students.
-This is reflected in the decreasing percentage of religious residents and more Antifa activity.
+Common negative traits of these cities include a shift toward the political left and authoritarianism, largely due to increased populations and the presence of more college students.
+This shift is reflected in a decreasing percentage of religious residents and a rise in Antifa activity.

 The Top Ten

-1 Denver, Colorado Denver, officially the City and County of Denver, is the capital and most populous municipality of the U.S. state of Colorado.
+Denver, officially the City and County of Denver, is the capital and most populous municipality of the U.S. state of Colorado.
+The city serves as the economic and cultural center of the Denver metropolitan area.
+Denver was founded in 1858 and was incorporated on November 7, 1861.

 While Colorado was considered a swing state before 2016, it's now solidly Democratic.
 Denver has grown 22.5% since 2010 (2020 numbers), and Joe Biden won the city, carrying more than 75% of the votes.